Lucifer970901/Generative_AI_fundamentals/Concepts/GenAI_basics.md

 **How it Works**:

-**1. Labeled Data**: You provide the model with a dataset where each data point has both input features (X) and a corresponding known output label (Y).
+1. **Labeled Data**: You provide the model with a dataset where each data point has both input features (X) and a corresponding known output label (Y).
-**2. Learning Mapping**: The algorithm learns a function that can predict the output label Y from the input features X. It tries to minimize the difference between its predictions and the actual labels.
+2. **Learning Mapping**: The algorithm learns a function that can predict the output label Y from the input features X. It tries to minimize the difference between its predictions and the actual labels.
-**3. Generalization**: Once trained, the model can then be used to predict labels for new, unseen input data.
+3. **Generalization**: Once trained, the model can then be used to predict labels for new, unseen input data.

 Examples include classification (output variable is a category of discrete value) -  spam detection, image classification, disease diagnosis
 Regression (output variable is continuous value) - house price prediction, stock price forecasting, temperature prediction.